-We have reviewed the condensed consolidated balance sheet of Minerals Technologies Inc. and subsidiary companies as of April 2, 2006 and the related condensed consolidated statements of income and cash flows for the three-month periods ended April 2, 2006 and April 3, 2005.
+We have reviewed the condensed consolidated balance sheet of Minerals Technologies Inc. and subsidiary companies as of July 2, 2006 and the related condensed consolidated statements of income for the three-month and six-month periods ended July 2, 2006 and July 3, 2005, and the related condensed consolidated statements of cash flows for the six-month periods ended July 2, 2006 and July 3, 2005.
 These condensed consolidated financial statements are the responsibility of the company's management.